 Sony's PlayStation console line is 25 years old.
+The PS2 also recently turned 20.
+Insane how time flies isn't it?

 The first PlayStation was released in Japan on 3 December 1994 and pretty much changed the games industry for good.
 In the interim years, it has seen off Sega, the console manufacturer battling Nintendo at the time, and even returned to its position of number one in the games industry when the PS4 broke sales records a few years back.